MLB rumors: News on free-agents, trades

 Keep up to date on the latest Major League Baseball news and rumors below.

-• Edwin Encarnacion’s agent says his client has gotten three to four-year offers from six teams.
-(Jeff Blair, Sportsnet590)

-• The Padres have interest in veteran righthander Jered Weaver.
-(Jon Heyman, FanRag Sports)
+• The Blue Jays haven't made a formal offer to free-agent Jose Bautista since he rejected their one-year, $17.2 million qualifying offer.
+(Jon Morosi, Fox Sports)

+• The Baltimore Orioles and Colorado Rockies appear to be in pursuit free agent Mark Trumbo, after the Orioles reportedly pulled their offer to Trumbo off the table.
+(Ken Rosenthal, Fox Sports)

-• The Pittsburgh Pirates signed pitcher Daniel Hudson to a two-year contract.
-The team designated pitcher Brady Dragmire for assignment to clear room for Hudson.
-(Pirates)
+• The Pittsburgh Pirates signed pitcher Daniel Hudson to a $11 million, two-year contract.
+(Jeff Passan, Yahoo!
+Sports)

-• The Pirates have tried to make a trade for White Sox pitcher Jose Quintana.
-(Buster Olney, ESPN)

-• The San Diego Padres have had discussions with free-agent righthander Jake Peavy.
-(Dennis Lin, San Diego Union-Tribune)